Kabzaa (2023 film): Theatrical

 Kabzaa was theatrically released on 17 March 2023 in Kannada alongside Tamil, Telugu, Hindi and Malayalam languages in 4000 screens in India.

 Lyca Productions acquired the theatrical rights for Tamil Nadu.
-The Hindi distrbution rights of the film was acquired by Anand Pandit.
+The Hindi distribution rights of the film was acquired by Anand Pandit.
 Telugu rights were bagged by Sudhakar Reddy Ruchira Entertainments and N Cinemas banner.
 Chandru himself will distribute the Kannada version.
+Malayalam rights were bagged by LGF Studios and distributed through E4 Entertainments in Kerala.

+Home media

+The satellite rights of the film were secured by Colors Kannada, while the digital rights were secured by Amazon Prime Video for ₹140 crore.
+The film was premiered on Amazon Prime Video from 14 April 2023 in Kannada and dubbed versions of Hindi, Tamil, Telugu and Malayalam languages.